-8.4.3 CAPITAL EXPENDITURES
+8.4.3 CAPITAL EXPENDITURES.

-Our main capital expenditures in 2019 and 2020 were primarily related to leasehold improvements and office and IT equipment for our headquarters and to license and software fees.
+Our main capital expenditures in 2020 and 2021 were primarily related to leasehold improvements and office and IT equipment for our headquarters.
 Clinical research and development costs are not capitalized until marketing authorizations are obtained.

-As of December 31,
+As of December 31

-In thousands of euros 2019 2020
+In thousands of euros 2020 2021

-Licenses, software 7
+Licenses, software

-Property, plant and equipment 69 6
+Property, plant and equipment 6 32

 Non-current financial assets

-Total 76 6
+Total 6 32

-As of December 31, 2020, we had no material contractual commitments to acquire property, plant or equipment.
+As of December 31, 2021, we had no material contractual commitments to acquire property, plant or equipment.